confident-ai/deepeval/docs/docs/quickstart/quickstart.md

 ```

 What just happened?
 We automatically created a dataset that stored the query answer pairs for you.

-You can replace the string with whatever is stored in your database and it will automatically create question-answer pairs.

 Once you have created your dataset, we provide an easy way for you to just review what is inside your dataset.